flex-development/tutils/CONTRIBUTING.md

    yarn
    ```

+   **Note**: This project uses [Yarn 2][1].
+Consult [`.yarnrc.yml`](.yarnrc.yml)
+   for an overview of configuration options and required environment variables.
-   If you have a global Yarn config (or any `YARN_*` environment variables set),
+   Furthermore, if you already have a global Yarn configuration, or any `YARN_*`
-   an error will be displayed in the terminal if any settings conflict with the
+   environment variables set, an error will be thrown if any settings conflict
-   project's Yarn config, or the Yarn 2 API.
-An error will also be displayed if
+   with the project's Yarn configuration, or the Yarn 2 API.
+Missing environment
-   you're missing any environment variables.
+   variables will also yield an error.

 6. Install `nvm`